Blepharoplasty Upper & Lower Eye Lift

 Blepharoplasty is a same day procedure.
 We advise that you have someone to drive you home and stay with you for the night.

-A first follow-up visit will be booked around one week after the surgery.
+A first follow-up visit will be booked around one week after the eyelid surgery.
 In this visit the sutures will be removed, following which any redness around the surgical wounds will dissipate quickly.

 In the case of an upper eyelid surgery (upper blepharoplasty), you will be able to use concealant in the second week following the surgery.
 And from the third or fourth week, you will start to look very good indeed.